-The video app may not be a good fit for every brand, especially if your customers and TikTok user demographics don’t overlap.
-But many businesses have found success marketing on TikTok — from Nike to Universal Pictures to the San Diego Zoo.
+The video app may not be a good fit for every brand, especially if your target audience and TikTok user demographics don’t overlap.
+But many businesses have found success marketing on TikTok — from Chipotle to Crocs to the NFL.

-A lot of the biggest brand moments on TikTok have been accidental.
-Ocean Spray sales and Fleetwood Mac plays skyrocketed after Nathan Apodaca kickstarted the #DreamsChallenge on a longboard ride to work.
-And now Arby’s is having a moment because someone purchased one of their menus thinking it was a flatscreen T.V.
+A lot of the biggest brand moments on TikTok are accidental.
+In Fall 2020, Ocean Spray sales and Fleetwood Mac streams skyrocketed after Nathan Apodaca kickstarted the #DreamsChallenge on a longboard ride to work.

 Bonus: Get a free social media strategy template to quickly and easily plan your own strategy.
 Also use it to track results and present the plan to your boss, teammates, and clients.